HPC Architecture Explained

 Optional components in HPC environments are based on specific requirements, applications, and budget considerations.
 Optional components organizations choose to include in their HPC setups are:

-• GPU-Accelerated systems.
+• GPU-accelerated systems.
 Boost computations for tasks that can be parallelized on both CPU cores and Graphics Processing Units (GPUs), such as simulations, machine learning, and scientific modeling.
-GPU acceleration operates in the background, facilitating large-scale processing within the broader system.
+GPU acceleration runs in the background, enabling large-scale processing across the broader system.

 • Data management software.
 Systems that handle data storage, retrieval, organization, and movement within an HPC environment.
-Data management programs optimize system resource management according to specific needs.
+Data management programs optimize system resource allocation to meet specific needs.

 • InfiniBand switch.
 Connects and facilitates communication between all nodes in the cluster.